amar-jay/ileri_sayisal/README.md

 ## Overview

-This project demonstrates a full pipeline for medical image segmentation on edge hardware.
+This demonstrates a full pipeline for medical image segmentation on edge hardware.
 The workflow includes:

 - converting 3D NIfTI CT volumes into 2D axial slices,
 - training segmentation models using PyTorch,